COVID-19 Monoclonal Antibody Treatments

 Monoclonal Antibody Distribution

 Monoclonal antibodies are currently under allocation.
-The federal government allocates a portion of the available supply to each state on a bi-weekly cycle.
+The federal government allocates a portion of the available supply to each state and is currently done on a weekly cycle.

 New Mexico Department of Health allocates product to participating facilities based on their reported utilization and inventory.
-Shipments are received by facilities once every two weeks.
+Shipments are received by facilities once weekly.

 Administration of Monoclonal Antibodies